nathanhigginbotham/radiatedPowerPackages/README.md

 # radiatedPowerPackages
-Designed to offer easy calculation of electric fields and radiated powers by a moving electron
+Designed to offer easy calculation of EM fields and the associated voltage signals for a moving electron.

 ## Requirements
 * ROOT